 Prevention & Treatment: Combat anthracnose by digging up and destroying severely infected plants.
 Pick off infected leaves as soon as they appear.
 Reduce disease development by avoiding overhead watering.
 Apply a thin layer of mulch around plants to help prevent fungal spores from splashing onto leaves from the soil.
-For serious infections of anthracnose, fungicide sprays containing either chlorothalonil (Bonide Fung-Onil Multi-Purpose Fungicide, Ortho Garden Disease Control, Ferti-lome Liquid Fungicide, or Daconil 2787), mancozeb (Bonide Mancozeb Flowable, Southern Ag Dithane M-45), or maneb (Hi-Yield Maneb Lawn & Garden Fungicide) are available for homeowner use.
+For serious infections of anthracnose, fungicide sprays containing either chlorothalonil or mancozeb are available for homeowner use.
 Apply at 7- to 14-day intervals until conditions no longer favor disease development.
 See Table 1 for examples of products containing these fungicides.
 As with all pesticides, read and follow all label instructions and precautions.

 Other Leaf Spots: There are many fungi (Alternaria species, Cercospora species, Myrothecium species and Ramularia species) that can cause unsightly spots on pansy foliage.
 Leaves may have transparent tan, brown or black spots.
 Often these spots may grow together to form larger patches of dead tissue.
 Reduce leaf spot development by picking off and destroying infected leaves as soon as they appear.
 Avoid overhead irrigation.
 Moist leaf surfaces are ideal locations for these fungi to thrive.
 A layer of mulch will help to prevent the fungi from splashing from the soil onto plants.

 Cercospora leaf spot commonly occurs in fall landscape beds.
-It appears as a dry, brown blotch or as an irregular purple lesion, especially during cool weather.
-For serious infections of Cercospora leaf spot, fungicide sprays containing thiophanate-methyl (Ferti-lome Halt Fungicide, Green Light Systemic Fungicide, Cleary's 3336) can be used.
+It appears as a dry, brown blotch or an irregular purple lesion, especially during cool weather.
+For serious infections of Cercospora leaf spot, fungicide sprays containing thiophanate-methyl can be used.
 Apply at 7- to 14-day intervals until conditions no longer favor disease development.
 See Table 1 for examples of products containing these fungicides.
 As with all pesticides, read and follow all label instructions and precautions.

 Black Root Rot: This disease is caused by the fungal organism, Thielaviopsis basicola, which can affect a wide range of ornamental plants.
 Older plants affected by the disease turn yellow and have small crinkled leaves.
 Close observation reveals a black discoloration moving up from the tips of the roots.
 Diagnosis may be difficult without professional help.

 Prevention & Treatment: Remove and discard any infected plants.
 Provide good drainage to plants and avoid overwatering.
 The disease can be suppressed, but not cured, with regular applications of fungicides containing thiophanate-methyl.
 See Table 1 for examples of products containing these fungicides.
 As with all pesticides, read and follow all label instructions and precautions.

 Root & Crown Rot: Many fungi (Phytophthora species, Pythium species, Rhizoctonia species and Fusarium species) live in the soil, which can infect the roots or the base of the plant (crown) at the soil line.
 Plants may wilt and suddenly die or the leaves may simply turn yellow.
 A dark sunken area may be seen on the stem at or near the soil line.
 Roots may appear rotted.
 Some plants may survive but remain weak and stunted.